kokizzu/lexid/README.md

 	lexid.AtomicCounter = 0

 	// optional separator,
-	// you can set to empty string if you set the Min*Length and sure it wont overflow lexid.Separator = `~`
+	// you can set this to empty string if you set the Min*TimeLength >= 6 or 11 lexid.Separator = `~`

 	// optional minimum counter segment length,
-	// if set lower than 12 will not lexicographically orderable anymore lexid.MinCounterLength = 0
+	// if set lower than 6 will not lexicographically orderable anymore lexid.MinCounterLength = 0

-	// optional minimum time segment length
-	lexid.MinTimeLength = 0
+	// optional minimum time segment length, default: 6 lexid.MinTimeLength = 0

-	// optional minimum nano time segment length lexid.MinNanoTimeLength = 0
+	// optional minimum nano time segment length, default: 11 lexid.MinNanoTimeLength = 0

 	// smaller id, second resolution